AdguardTeam/AdguardBrowserExtension/README.md

 ```
 You will need to put certificate.pem file to the Compiler directory.
 This build will create unpacked extensions and then pack them (crx for Chrome, xpi for Firefox).

-## How to downlaod a beta version of the extension?
+## How to download a beta version of the extension?

 All information related to Adguard beta testing is collected in this [blog article](https://blog.adguard.com/en/adguard-beta-test/).